Lahore Cantonment Tehsil

 Lahore Cantonment is a tehsil located in Lahore District, Punjab, Pakistan.
-The population is 1,636,342 according to the 2017 census.
+The population is 1,860,427 according to the 2023 census.
 The seat of Government is located in the Cantt Kutchery.
 The main areas under the Tehsil include: DHA, Lahore Cantt., Walton Cantt., Bedian, Burki, Paragon.

+Demographics

+According to the 2023 Census, 100% of the population was Urban.

+Language

+In the 2023 Census, Punjabi is the predominant first language, spoken by 67.35% of the population, followed by Urdu at 25.25%.
+Mewati speakers constitute 4.09%, while Pashto accounts for 1.61% and an additional 1.70% spoke other Languages found in Pakistan (mostly Saraiki and Hindko).